lucatacconi/crunz-ui/.github/README.md

 return $schedule;
 ```

-Crunz-ui natively uses Crunz libraries and functions to read and interpret the configured tasks.
+Crunz-ui natively uses Crunz libraries and functions to read and interpret the configured tasks;
-Then presents tasks in a tabular or graphical display, showing them on a monthly or daily view.
+then presents tasks in a tabular or graphical display, showing them on a monthly or daily view.

 <br />

 ## What else can Crunz-ui do?

 In addition to displaying tasks in tabular or graphic format, Crunz-ui allows you to:
-* Manage tasks through easy-to-use interfaces (Create, modify, archive, delete tasks)
+* Manage tasks through easy-to-use interfaces (create, modify, archive, delete tasks)
 * Upload or download tasks with an intuitive and simple file manager system
-* Quick display of the execution result of the tasks that have been executed (Indicator icons easily show the result)
+* Quick display of results of the tasks that have been executed (The indicator icons easily show whether the task was performed with errors or successfully)
 * Search and display the outcome of task execution on a specific date or selected through various search parameters
 * Forced run of the task, even outside the scheduled time with an eventual display of the log once the execution is completed